• IELTS

 An example of Informal letter writing would be:

-Please write a letter inviting your friend inviting them to your wedding.
+Please write a letter inviting your friend to your wedding.
 In your letter:

-• Tell your friend about your wedding and explain why their being at your wedding is crucial for you
+• Tell your friend about your wedding and explain why their being at your wedding is important for you.

-• Suggest that they may stay with you at your place
+• Suggest that they stay with you at your place.

 Also read: IELTS test fee